Phrancis/StackExchangeDataToMicrosoftSQLServer/README.md

 <img src="https://i.imgur.com/lgXfHrf.png" />

-##2.3 Split very large XML files
+#3 Split very large XML files

-__IMPORTANT: These steps are only needed if data from very large sites (i.e., Stack Overflow) is to be loaded into your database.
-If you do not plan on loading this data, you may skip this step entirely.__

 SQL Server Express _technically_ has a maximum XML field size of 2 GB each.
 In reality, SQL Server Express, as tested by the author, has a lot of difficulty with files larger than about ~20 MB.